Benjamin2817/Microsoft-Movie-Analysis/README.md

 ## Overview

 This project is intended to display an understanding of the material covered in Phase 1 of the Flatiron School's Part Time Data Science program.
-Students were given the business problem Microsoft Corporation is opening their own movie studio and needs direction.
-Provided data is read, cleaned, and modeled to yield suggestions.
-The analysis performed in this project concludes that Microsoft should begin their production with movies containing the genres: action, adventure, fantasy, and sci-fi.
+Students were given a business problem within which the Microsoft Corporation is opening their own movie studio and needs guidance for successful production.
+Data supplied from multiple online movie databases is read, cleaned, and modeled to provide insight into which movie attributes generate the most profit and the highest ratings.
+The analysis performed in this project concludes that Microsoft should begin their production with movies containing the genres: action, adventure, fantasy, and sci-fi, that they should begin their process with talented directors: Tim Miller, Peter Jackson, or Christopher Nolan, and that

 ## Business Problem
-Comptetitors Apple, Amazon and Netflix all either produce or procure their own original content.
+Big technology has entered the film industry.
+Apple, Amazon and Netflix all either produce or procure their own original content.
 Microsoft looks to capitalize on their ability to distribute digital media and has decided to join the industry by starting their own movie studio.
 Microsoft has asked the students of Flatiron School to perform a data analysis and advise them on how to create a successful film studio.
-First we considered what it is that defines a successful movie and concluded it to be a movies longevity, it's reception, and it's profit.
-We therefore determined these to be most revealing question.
+First we considered what it is that defines a successful movie and figured it to be a movies longevity, it's reception, and it's profit.
+We therefore determined these to be the most revealing questions.

 ***
-Which genres produce the most profit?
+* Which genres produce the most profit?
-Which directors are best to work with?
+* Which directors are best to work with?
-Is there a relationship between the money invested in production and the rating of a movie?
+* Is there a relationship between the money invested in production and the rating of a movie?
 ***

 ## Data